casualGamer-dev/Nuon/doc/HACKING/CircuitPaddingDevelopment.md

 ### 5.1.
 Deployed Circuit Setup Machines

-Tor currently has two padding machines enabled by default, which aim to hide certain features of the client-side onion service circuit setup protocol.
+Nuon currently has two padding machines enabled by default, which aim to hide certain features of the client-side onion service circuit setup protocol.
 For more details on their precise goal and function, please see [proposal 302](https://github.com/torproject/torspec/blob/master/proposals/302-padding-machines-for-onion-clients.txt)